ckaestne/seaibib/README.md

 and have shared my collection of papers on the topic repeatedly and received some pointers to other papers as well.
 In an effort to help the community I'm sharing here a list of papers that I found interesting and useful with some sparse notes.

 All notes are my personal opinions.

-If you have suggestions for other readings (with or without annotations) consider sending a pull request :)
+If you have suggestions for other papers (with or without annotations) *open an issue* please :)

-## Key Resources
+## 1. Key Resources

 Hulten, Geoff.
 [Building Intelligent Systems: A Guide to Machine Learning Engineering](https://www.buildingintelligentsystems.com/).
 Apress.
 2018